mcdonalds532/Sliding-Puzzle-Solver/README.md

 A* chooses the best possible state to traverse to based on the lowest f(n) value of a node in the priority queue or min-heap:
 1. f(n) = g(n) + h(n)
 2. g(n) = the cost from the initial state to the current state
-3. h(n) = Chebyshev Distance of target tiles to their target locations + vertical and horizontal Linear Conflict penalties
+3. h(n) = Manhattan Distance OR Chebyshev Distance of target tiles to their target locations + vertical and horizontal Linear Conflict penalties
+The combination of Manhattan Distance and Linear Conflict  is based on the fact that it will take a tile at least MD steps to reach its destination.
+The penalty of 2 applied from Linear Conflict reflects the least amount of moves to resolve the linear conflict.
+Hence, this simple heuristic is always admissible.

 # Instructions